sudo-njr/vivae/README.md

 ## Performance

-Vivae uses less memory than Express or Koa
+Vivae uses less memory and is more stable than Express or Koa.

 - Vivae: ~31.55 MB RSS
 - Express v5.1.0: ~43.45 MB